NanomatchGmbH/nanoscope-docs/docs/source/getting_started/installation.rst

 2. Download and install Nanoscope

     2.1.
-Open a new terminal window.
+Open a **new** terminal window.
 Make sure that micromamba is available, e.g. using

     ::

         micromamba env list

+    .. note:: If micromamba is not available, make sure you opened a new terminal after step 1.

     If you encounter an error along the lines of `micromamba not found`, please revisit step 1 above.